 With regard to the growing importance that the monitoring of social, environmental and governance risks (ESG risks) is assuming in the European regulatory framework, it is worth noting the publication by the EBA in January 2022 of the final version of the implementing technical standards (ITS) on Pillar 3 disclosure requirements for these risks, developed in accordance with the mandate given to the EBA by Article 449a CRR and intended for large institutions that have issued securities traded on a regulated market in any Member State.
-Based on the current proposal, those provisions shall enter into force on 28 June 2022 and the banks shall provide initial disclosure in December 2022 and then every six months, gradually applying the disclosure obligations (phase-in period from December 2022 to June 2024).
+The original proposal - with respect to which the European Commission has indicated its intention to make some changes to the methods of disclosure of the BTAR (Banking book Taxonomy Alignment Ratio) during transposition - envisages that banks will provide the first disclosure starting from December 2022 and thereafter every six months, with gradual application of the disclosure obligations (phase-in period from December 2022 to June 2024).

-As concerns the impacts for the Intesa Sanpaolo Group of the military conflict between Russia and Ukraine and the impacts of the scenario resulting from the COVID-19 pandemic, refer to that described in the Interim Statement as at 31 March 2022 and the 2021 Annual Report of the Group.
+With regard to the impacts for the Intesa Sanpaolo Group of the military conflict between Russia and Ukraine and the impacts of the scenario resulting from the COVID-19 pandemic, refer to that described in detail in the Interim Statement as at 30 September 2022 and the 2021 Annual Report of the Group.

-In accordance with the above provisions and in line with the approach described above, this document has been prepared on a consolidated basis with reference to a prudential scope of consolidation, essentially corresponding to the definition of Banking Group for Regulatory purposes (supplemented by the proportional consolidation of the jointly controlled entities).
+In accordance with the above-mentioned provisions, this document has been prepared on a consolidated basis with reference to a "prudential" scope of consolidation, essentially corresponding to the definition of Banking Group for Regulatory purposes (integrated by the proportional consolidation of the jointly controlled entities).

-Regarding the scope of accounting consolidation, compared to 31 December 2021, there were no significant changes in the scope of line-by-line consolidation.
-For the purpose of completeness, we note the entry of:
+With respect to 31 December 2021, the changes in the line-by-line accounting scope of consolidation involved the entry of: